lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 ## Create order

 No change in the API request or response.
 Read more about [how to create order through API](../order_management/create_order.md).
-Customer can send `offerId` corresponding to MOQ, for example 65322450CA01X12, to create mid term purchase order of MOQ.
+Customer can send `offerId` corresponding to MOQ, for example 65322450CA14X12, to create mid-term purchase order of MOQ.